Code of Ethics

 Use of Artificial Intelligence or Large Language Models

-Authors of an article for AND who use Artificial Intelligence (AI) tools such as ChatGPT or Large Language Models (LLM) to produce text or images/graphics or to collect/analyse data must declare at the time of submission and at the bottom of the paper which tool was used and how it was used, so that the editorial bodies and readers can understand the role of these tools in the development of the reported work.
-Authors are fully responsible for the content of their manuscript, including those parts produced by an artificial intelligence tool, and are therefore liable for any ethical violations that may result from the use of such content.
+Authors of a paper for AND who use artificial Intelligence (AI) tools such as ChatGPT or large Language Models (LLM) to produce text or images/graphics or to collect/analyse data must declare at the time of submission and the bottom of the paper what tool was used and how it was used so that the editorial team and readers can understand the role of these tools in the development of the reported work.
+Authors are fully responsible for the content of their manuscript, including those parts produced by an artificial intelligence tool.
+Therefore, they are liable for any ethical violations that may result from using such content.

 Integration of the work

-The Editorial Board may ask the Authors for the corrections and additions they deem appropriate, following the anonymous evaluation of the Reviewers.
-The Authors may express their observations or objections, which the Editorial Committee will decide on.
+The Editorial Board may ask the Authors for the corrections and additions they deem appropriate following the anonymous evaluation of the Reviewers.
+The Authors may express their observations or objections, which the Editorial Board will decide on.

-The Editorial Board reserves the right to proceed, through the action of the Editorial Secretary, to purely editorial changes after the first correction of the proofs for the homogeneity of publication of the Journal.
+The Editorial Committee reserves the right to proceed, through the action of the Editorial Secretary, to purely editorial changes after the first correction of the proofs for the homogeneity of publication of the Review.

 Contribution to the editorial decision

-Through the double-blind peer-review procedure, the Reviewers assist the Management and the Editors in making proposed articles.
-They must also suggest corrections and suggestions to the Author through the journal's Management to improve the contributions.
+Through the double-blind peer-review procedure, the Reviewers assist the Editors in making decisions on proposed articles.
+They are also required to suggest corrections and suggestions to the Author via the Journal's Editors to improve contributions.

-If the Reviewers do not feel adequate for the proposed task or know that they will not proceed with the reading evaluation of the papers within the required time, they must promptly inform the Management.
+If the Reviewers do not feel adequate for the proposed task or know that they cannot proceed with the reading evaluation of the work within the required timeframe, they must promptly inform the Editors.

 Confidentiality

-Any text transmitted anonymously to the Reviewers for reading must be considered confidential; therefore, it must not be discussed and evaluated with others without the explicit authorisation of the Director.
+Any text transmitted anonymously to the Reviewers for reading must be considered confidential; therefore, it must not be discussed and evaluated with others without the Director's explicit authorisation.

 Conflict of interest and disclosure

-The double-blind peer-review process is based on the guarantee of reciprocal anonymity between authors and reviewers.
-The omission of those explicit references in the text could also reveal the author's identity.
+The double-blind peer review process is based on the guarantee of mutual anonymity between authors and reviewers and the omission in the text of those explicit references that could reveal the authors' identity.

-Should the reviewers detect any recognition elements and find themselves in a conflict of interest due to collaboration, competition, or membership of the same research institutes, they are not required to accept the articles for reading.
+Should the reviewers detect elements of recognisability and find themselves in a condition of conflict of interest due to collaboration, competition, or belonging to the same research institutes, they are obliged not to accept the articles for reading.

-All information and indications obtained during the peer-review process must be considered confidential and cannot be used for other purposes.
+All information and indications obtained during the peer review process must be considered confidential and may not be used for any other purpose.

 Pre-publication review procedures